slamice/wri/hipsters/chapter01.md

 Something in the air was broken.
 It felt banal and burnt to an odorless cinder.
-I smelt it, felt it and watched it with my eyes, deadpan.
-I looked out across the dead street, I thought I saw something move.
+I smelt it still somehow, felt it and watched it with my eyes, deadpan.
+I looked out across the silent empty street.
+I thought I saw something move, but only thought.

-Cars swept by snarling cats.
+Cars swept by hissing cats.
 The area was thick with unrestricted access.
 The venue itself was tucked above two garages.
 The owners soldered on a roof with a roof, threw old wood in they were too lazy to dump and charged triple the apartment's worth a month.
 The door got stuck often but there was a skylight so you knew you could always leave.
 The space itself was huge, boxed and sanded down with sooted corners.
 The renters hung a sign outside:

 "Guitar lessons?
 Dance space rental?
 Warm bodies?
 Call us."